-A simple internet search for just about anything related to nootropics, smart drugs, or cognitive enhancement will return hundreds of thousands of results, but it’s hard to know which ones you can trust.
+A simple internet search for just about anything related to nootropics, smart boosters, or cognitive enhancement will return hundreds of thousands of results, but it’s hard to know which ones you can trust.

 Here are some of the best websites you can count on for the information you need.

 PubMed is the grandaddy of biomedical internet research.
 A project of the US National Library of Medicine and the National Institutes of Health, PubMed is a free search engine that accesses a vast and comprehensive repository of biomedical information.